HSL-class fleet support ship: Design

 The ships will have a displacement of 45000 t and a length of 230 m.
 They will have a cruising speed of 15 knot with a maximum speed of 20 knot and an operating range of 12000 nmi at a speed of 14–15 knot.
 The ships will be equipped with state of the art refueling facility and a hangar which can accommodate one HAL Dhruv.

 These ship will be able to achieve pumping rates up to 2400 TPH.
 The vessel will also be able to carry ammunition and victualing stores for the fleet.
 The ship would be equipped with weapons like anti-ship, anti-submarine and CIWS systems.

+The main propulsion system from MAN Energy Solutions of the ships includes two 20V32/44CR four-stroke marine engines [12 MW output], two-shaft generators (1 MWe capacity each), a water-lubricated stern-tube system, MAN Alpha controllable pitch propeller as well as associated gearboxes and bow thrusters.